InformaticsMatters/pipelines-utils/README.md

 ## Publishing im-pipelines-utils to PyPI
 The `src/python` directory contains common Python-based pipelines utilities used by other pipelines repositories.
-These utilities are published to PyPI for easy installation.
+These utilities are published to PyPI for easy installation (normally automatically by the Travis CI/CD framework when the repository is tagged on master).

-You will need an account on PyPI.
+If you are going to publish the utilties yourself (not recommended) you will need an account on PyPI.
 For Informatics Matters you should add the following to your `~/pypirc` file (or create one if you don't have one): -

     [pypi]